epsil/mdwiki/README.md

 The wiki can also be served locally.
 To do this, run `npm run http` (requires [Node](http://nodejs.org/)).

-One can also open the `index.html` files directly from disk, without starting up an HTTP server first.
-Unfortunately, this only works in Firefox; other browsers impose limits on [resource sharing](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing), and therefore require that an HTTP server is running.
+One can also open the `index.html` files directly from disk, without starting up a web server first.
+Unfortunately, this only works in Firefox; other browsers impose limits on [resource sharing](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing), and therefore require that a web server is running.

 Versioning
 ----------